utechnique/universal_tools/README.md

 ### Why UT?

-The same code, that is written with UT, is both c++11 and c++03 compliant (and utilizes features such as r-value and move-semantics for c++11 version).
 UT doesn't use stl or boost, but provides own version of containers, smart-pointers, streams, serialization system etc. Code of the UT aims to be simple, understandable and densely commented.
 This project is an attempt to make a light universal basis for projects with no external dependencies, so that the all code could be compiled in one environment "in one click".

 ### Get started